Eovaldi remains perfect, Rangers slug their way to 9-2 win over Astros to force Game 7 in ALCS

-The road team has won every game in this series going into a decisive Game 7 on Monday night in Houston.
-Cristian Javier is scheduled to pitch for the Astros against three-time Cy Young Award winner Max Scherzer.
+Road teams are unbeaten in this series going into the decisive Game 7 on Monday night in Houston.
+Cristian Javier pitches for the Astros against three-time Cy Young Award winner Max Scherzer.
 Javier beat Scherzer in Game 3 at Texas.

+“I’m just proud of how these guys keep bouncing back,” Rangers manager Bruce Bochy said.
+“They’re amazing.
+They really are.
+They just don’t let adversity get to them.”

+Texas and Houston had identical regular-season records (90-72), with the AL West title going to the Astros on a head-to-head tiebreaker.
+Now the heated rivals are tied once again, and this time the stakes are much higher — with a World Series trip on the line.

 Eovaldi, who also won Game 2, yielded five hits and two runs in 6 1/3 innings to improve to 4-0 with a 2.42 ERA in the playoffs this year.
-The wild-card Rangers, one of six major league teams without a World Series title, need one win to return to the Fall Classic for the first time since back-to-back trips in 2010-11.
+The wild-card Rangers, one of six major league teams without a World Series title, are trying to return to the Fall Classic for the first time since back-to-back trips in 2010-11.

-“I’m just proud of how these guys keep bouncing back,” Texas manager Bruce Bochy said.
+“Of course, Nate set the tone out there.
+How many times has he done that?”
+Bochy said.
+“And we just had great at-bats throughout the lineup.”

 The defending World Series champion Astros were again felled by a subpar start from Framber Valdez and lackluster play at home.
-Valdez was charged with five hits and three runs with six strikeouts in five innings to fall to 0-3 with a 9.00 ERA this postseason.
+Valdez was charged with five hits and three runs while striking out six in five innings to fall to 0-3 with a 9.00 ERA this postseason.

 The Rangers led by two before breaking open the game with a five-run ninth, punctuated by the slam from García — who struck out his previous four times up.
 The slugger was booed throughout the game after being at the center of a bench-clearing scuffle in Game 5 after being hit by a pitch from Bryan Abreu.